 Etiologies of cholesterol gallstones

 In order for bile cholesterol concentration to increase, the patient is expected to have excessive cholesterol biosynthesis, the inability to convert cholesterol to bile acids, or an interruption of the enterohepatic circulation.

 Obese people and patients with genetic predisposition to hyperlipidemia, such as familial hypercholesterolemia have excessive cholesterol biosynthesis.
 Additionally, diabetics are known to have hypertriglyceridemia, which predisposes them to cholesterol gallstones.

-Older age has been linked to a decreased cholesterol 7-alpha hydroxylase enzyme activity, which results in diminished conversion of cholesterol to bile acid and eventually cholesterol becomes less soluble in the bile and stones form.
+Older age has been linked to a decreased cholesterol 7-alpha hydroxylase enzyme activity, which results in the diminished conversion of cholesterol to bile acid and eventually cholesterol becomes less soluble in the bile and stones form.
 Higher estrogen states are also thought to decrease this enzyme’s activity.

 Interruption of the enterohepatic circulation could happen after gastrointestinal surgery or overnight fasting.